opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     - Edit the scale, rotation, position and thickness values available in the tool options bar.

-.. tip:: **To select and transform all the drawings of a Toonz vector level:**
+.. tip:: **To select and transform all the drawings of a Toonz Vector level:**

     1. Do one of the following:

-    - Set the mode to Whole Level to automatically select all the vectors in all of the drawings of the current animation level.
+    - Set the mode to **Whole Level** to automatically select all the strokes in all of the drawings of the current animation level.

-    - Set the mode to Same Style on Whole Level and click to select at once all of the vectors painted with the same style used for the vector you select in all of the drawings of the current animation level, or Shift-click to add them to or remove them from the selection.
+    - Set the mode to **Same Style on Whole Level** and click to select at once all of the strokes painted with the same style used for the stroke you selected in all of the drawings of the current animation level, or Shift-click to add them to or remove them from the selection.

     2. Do one of the following to make geometric transformations affecting all of the level drawings: